-Shareholders who are unable to attend the AGM and who wish to appoint a proxy or proxies to attend on their behalf are requested to complete, sign and return the proxy form contained in the Annual Report in accordance with the instructions printed thereon as soon as possible and, in any event, so as to reach the office of the Share Registrar, Tricor Barbinder Share Registration Services (a division of Tricor Singapore Pte.
+Shareholders must appoint the Chairman of the general meeting as their proxy instead of their own representatives.
+The Chairperson will ensure that proxy votes are voted as specified in all proxy forms.
+Shareholders are requested to complete, sign and return the proxy form as soon as possible and, in any event, so as to reach the office of the Share Registrar, Tricor Barbinder Share Registration Services (a division of Tricor Singapore Pte.
 Ltd.) either by hand to 80 Robinson Road, #11-02, Singapore 068898 or by post to 80 Robinson Road, #02-00, Singapore 068898 not less than 48 hours before the time appointed for holding the AGM.
 The completion and lodgment of the proxy form by a shareholder will not prevent him from attending and voting at the AGM in person if he so wishes.
 However, any appointment of a proxy or proxies by such shareholder shall be deemed to be revoked if the shareholder attends the AGM in person, and in such event, the Company reserves the right to refuse to admit any person or persons appointed under the proxy form, to the AGM.